 ONCE YOU ARE REGISTERED, YOUR BALLOT WILL BE MAILED TO YOU AT THE MAILING ADDRESS YOU PROVIDED 20 DAYS BEFORE THE ELECTION.

 Complete the ballot and sign your name.
 If you do not receive your ballot by 10 days before the election please call 206-296-VOTE (8683) or visit King County Elections’ website.
 You will have the option to print a new ballot, be mailed a new ballot, or be sent to a Vote Center on or leading up to election day (see below).
-You can also visit the King County Voter Registration Annex in Downtown Seattle or King County Elections office in Renton where they can help you print a new ballot.
+You can also visit a Vote Center or King County Elections office in Renton where they can help you print a new ballot.

 MAIL OR DROP OFF YOUR BALLOT